 Anyone considering applying to this scheme should read the Allied Health Postgraduate Scholarship Scheme Applicant Guidelines.

 Please view the Allied Health Postgraduate Scholarship Scheme presentation.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services or ACT Health or have a continuous temporary contract for at least 12 months before the application closing date.

 You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification work experience in the related field of practice, or equivalent for part-time staff.

-There is a three-year exclusion period in place for staff who have previously received an allied health postgraduate scholarship leading to an award level program of study.
+There is a two-year exclusion period in place for staff who have previously received an allied health postgraduate scholarship leading to an award level program of study.